s474/currency-conversion/README.md

 Due to time limitation this is very much just a start.

-It does download the exchange rates for EUR currency (from https://www.exchangerate-api.com/) and send a JSON response.
+It does download the exchange rates for EUR currency and serve a JSON response.

 To install - clone this repo or download zip, then from project root folder...